athos/sweet-array/README.md

-For those who want to radically eliminate cryptic array type hints (e.g. `^"[I"` and `^"[Ljava.lang.String;"`) from your code, `sweet-array` provides reader syntax that can be used as a replacement for that.
+For those who want to radically eliminate cryptic array type hints (e.g. `^"[I"` and `^"[Ljava.lang.String;"`) from your code, `sweet-array` provides reader syntax that can be used as a replacement for them.

 By prefixing `#sweet/tag`, you can write a type hints with an array type descriptor: